rg-engineering/ioBroker.semp/README.md

 ### **WORK IN PROGRESS**
-(René) bug fix: removed missing Start() call in wallbox (avoid exception)
+(René) bug fix: removed missing Start() call in wallbox (avoid exception) (René) see issue #30: URL can be used to set recommended power to wallbox (attention: still only power, not current as needed for go-e)

 ### 1.3.9 (2023-09-24)
 (René) see issue #30: bug fix URL as string to be used